CUNY-CL/yoyodyne/README.md

 one is recommended to use `trainer: accelerator: cpu` as they are not optimized for GPU (etc.) acceleration.

--   `yoyodyne.models.TransducerGRU`: an LSTM decoder with a neural transducer mechanism trained with imitation learning.
+- `yoyodyne.models.TransducerGRU`: a GRU decoder with a neural transducer mechanism trained with imitation learning.
 This is most commonly used with `yoyodyne.models.modules.LSTMEncoder`s.
+- `yoyodyne.models.TransducerLSTM`: the same as `yoyodyne.models.TransducerGRU`
--   `yoyodyne.models.TransducerLSTM`: an LSTM decoder with a neural transducer mechanism trained with imitation learning.
+  but with an LSTM decoder instead.
 This is most commonly used with `yoyodyne.models.modules.LSTMEncoder`s.

 The following models are not recommended for most users.
 They generally perform poorly and are present only for historical reasons.

 - `yoyodyne.models.GRUModel`: a GRU decoder which uses the last non-padding hidden state(s) of the encoder(s) in lieu of attention; the initial hidden state is treated as a learned parameter.
 This is most commonly used with `yoyodyne.models.modules.GRUEncoder`s.
--   `yoyodyne.models.LSTMModel`: a LSTM decoder which uses the last non-padding hidden state(s) of the encoder(s) in lieu of attention; the initial hidden state is treated as a learned parameter.
+- `yoyodyne.models.LSTMModel`: the same as `yoyodyne.models.GRUModel` but with
+  an LSTM decoder instead.
 This is most commonly used with `yoyodyne.models.modules.LSTMEncoder`s.

 #### Optimization